fkrieter/mephisto/README.md

 ### Work in Progress

 Some things are not quite (read: *not at all*) done yet:
-* Unit tests
+* More unit tests
-* Continuous integration
-* Documentation
+* More documentation
 * More Jupyter tutorials
 * Many other cool features!